15 Breathtaking Travel Photos from Kerala and My Experience!

 Clearly, I was overwhelmed and ecstatic but nervous at the same time.
 At that time, I couldn’t believe I’m heading back to explore Asia with a bunch of strangers in a bus for two weeks around Kerala.
 I mean, it sounded crazy then, it still sounds crazy now!
 I still can’t believe till this day how 29 strangers got along so well, we’re all still in contact till now – how great is that!?

 With all honesty, Kerala and each corner of the country is one of the world’s greatest marvels, everywhere you look there’s always something fascinating to see.
 Not only she’s a beauty but I also admire its locals and their communities, I never felt so welcome prior to my visit and never I thought I’ll experience such hospitality.

 That said, I won’t deny the fact how much I long to visit once again.
-Nex time, I’ll certainly stay longer and really know the place better!
+Next time, I’ll certainly stay longer and perhaps visit Goa when I go back!
 With no further blabbing, please see the beauty of Kerala through my photographs and be the judge yourself (not my skills, but the place rather!)

 My Favorite Travel Photos from Kerala

 1. Kerala is indeed the land of spices

 Perhaps one of the reason’s why I didn’t think twice of traveling to Kerala is the fact that I wanted to witness the land where some of my favorite spices originated from.
 I was not disappointed, Kochi (the starting point of our trip) is where the big spice tradings happen even to this day.
 Granted most of the spices come from further up north in Kerala, you still can’t deny the quality of spices to be found all over the country.